plyons72/spotify-shuffler/README.md

 # spotify-shuffler
+There are still some issues with duplicated entries and the script not performing a perfect delete and add of entries.
+Still working through this.
+Proceed at your own caution.

+It's recommended to only operate on a copy of existing playlists until these issues can be flushed out.

 Get all entries from spotify playlist, delete them, shuffle them, then add them back in, since Spotify can't figure out a simple randomizer function.